-The inventor of the milk carton and inspiration for the smaller school milk carton is disputed.
+The inventor of the milk carton and inspiration for the smaller milk carton is disputed.
 First, there was G. W. Maxwell, who had cartons built by hand before coating them in paraffin wax to make the cartons waterproof.
 There were some flaws that prevented a quick adoption of the paper packaging.
 Mainly, the milk cartons were fully assembled.
 Already formed cartons caused storage difficulties, requiring more shipping expenses.
 (Think how much space an assembled box takes up compared to one that is broken down.)

 The gable-top carton with a spout released by a well-practiced pinch became an efficient, lightweight packaging when compared to the reused, heavy glass bottles then in use.
 Though a polyethylene coating later replaced the paraffin wax, the carton needed no major improvements.
 But, like today, Americans were attached to drinking milk from bottles.
 It was the steady increase in the cost of glass over time that made companies switch to paperboard cartons by the 1950s.

 A small, single-serve version of milk in this cost-effective packaging is a common sight in school cafeterias, but how students enjoy their milk is changing.
 Some schools serve milk in single-serve plastic bottles for younger students that struggle to open a carton on their own.
 Others have introduced a more environmentally friendly system where milk is stored in dispensers for students to pour as much milk as they want into reusable cups, cutting back on the packaging trashed and encouraging students to drink more milk at mealtimes.

 Regardless of how you enjoyed it, those gulps of milk during your school day break are a childhood memory you’ll never forget.
 Raise a glass to the school milk carton we all know and love.